11+ Leadership Qualities: A List of Skills to Make a Good Leader

-Whether running your own business or leading teams in an office setting, the best leaders require a strong set of leadership qualities to help positively interact with their employees, team members, and clients.
+Whether running your own business or leading teams in an office setting, the best leaders require a robust set of leadership qualities to help positively interact with their employees, team members, and clients.

 “Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could.”